vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>SocialBee</h4>

-SocialBee is a social media management tool that focuses on creating, scheduling, and recycling content across multiple platforms.
+<a href="https://socialbee.com/" role="link" target="_blanck">SocialBee</a> is a social media management tool that focuses on creating, scheduling, and recycling content across multiple platforms.
 Its category-based scheduling system helps businesses maintain a balanced posting strategy while saving time through automation.
 SocialBee is especially popular among small businesses, freelancers, and marketers who want to maximize efficiency.

 For businesses seeking to optimize their social media posting, SocialBee offers a robust yet easy-to-use platform to drive consistent engagement.